amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 In Scala, a class field may reference other fields within the same class during initialization.
 However, this access violates the [linearity rule](../background/linear-types.md#main-linearity-rule) during the construction of linear classes.
-For example in the following example:
+For example, consider the following definitions:

 ```Scala
 class LinearDouble(val value: Double) extends Linear